The Ultimate Hong Kong Rugby Sevens Survival Guide

 When is the Hong Kong Sevens?

 The Hong Kong Sevens Tournament usually takes place around March/April every year over 3 days – Friday, Saturday and Sunday.
 The dates change and are usually announced a few months in advance.
-The Hong Kong 7s 2023 will take place from March 31st to April 2nd.
+The Hong Kong 7s 2025 will take place from 28th-30th March.

 How to get to the Hong Kong Sevens stadium